Sign in

 Hi Gerald,

-I believe I will gain accuracy because the rails are machined to a high tolerance and the bearings are quite tight.
-As the knife edges are a 'coarser' product I think they wouldn't be as accurate as the rails/bearings.
-I'm not sure which way to go; my mechmate is for 3d foam cutting for molds.
+I believe it will improve accuracy because the rails are machined to high tolerance and the bearings are quite tight.
+Knife edges are 'coarser' and I think they wouldn't be as accurate as the rails/bearings.
+I'm not sure which way to go; my MechMate is for 3D foam cutting for molds.

 Thanks again, Greg